 Do you have a decider?

-3 disciplines are definitely needed in a sprint team:
+3 disciplines are definitely needed in a Design Sprint team:

 - The Decider brings domain knowledge, makes decisions and directs the project in the right direction.
 Normally, he or she is a Product Owner, Product Manager or – in a small organization – a Director.
 Pick one Decider for your sprint.
 Choosing more Deciders will get you in trouble.